EdwardIII/jest-ts-jest-problem/README.md

 exports.getRecords = getRecords;
 ```

-This is using ts-jasmine so we can still have type safety when running tests (instead of Babel).
+This is using ts-jest so we can still have type safety when running tests (instead of Babel).

 # I tried...